thomasekdahlN/wealthprognosis-app/README.md

 -- "-1000" - Subtracts 1000 from value (Supported now - same syntax)
 -- =+1/10" - Adds 1 tenth of the amount yearly
 -- =-1/10" - Subtracts 1 tenth of the amount yearly (To simulate i.e OTP payment).
 The rest amount will be zero after 10 years.
 Lile 1/10 first year, 1/9 next year, 1/8 the year after and the last year 1/1.

+ToDo
+- fond - innskudd akkumuleres ikke i formuen og fire blir feil om man setter det inn fra inntekt.
+Usikker på om det egentlig er en bug.
+- Beregning av skattbar formue og formuesskatt - trukket fra cash flow.
+- FIRE uttak beregnes fra wishPenison year inn i inntekt på person.
+Skatteberegnes også?
+- Er OTP uttak skattbart?
+Sjekk og juster.
+- Graf som viser formuen (fratrukket gjeld) i % fordelt på ulike grupper assets.
+Eiendom, fond, krypto, råvarer, aksjer, kontanter, pensjon
+- Realisert verdi etter skatt

+On the wishlist:
+- - Showing all values compared to KPI index (relative value) and how we perform compared to kpi

 - Mortage calculation supporting extra downpayments each year (Need help here)
 - Configurable transfer of cash flow in % between assets (and mortages)
 - Support incremental amount addition of expences/income (not only %)
 - Showing % increase on assets, income and expences in asset spreadsheet
-- Showing all values compared to KPI index (relative value)
 - Central changerates configured pr year to make curve predictions
 - Retrieving asset values from API, like Crypto/Fond/stocks
 - FIRE asset usage is not deducted from the asset value, it probably should.
-- Fortune tax is not added to expences for the year calculated.
+- Fortune tax is not added to expences for the year calculated (but methods are ready now)
 - Refactoring and cleanup of code.

 {